sfelix-martins/laravel-robust/README.md

 # Robust

-Laravel Project with many tools preinstalled and pre-set to build **Robust** applications
+Laravel Project with many tools preinstalled and pre-set to build **Robust** APIs

 ## Packages